fbpx

 Read More Here

-Generally, any individual who possesses firsthand knowledge of the facts they are attesting to can make an affidavit.
+Generally, any individual who has firsthand knowledge of the facts they are attesting to can make an affidavit.
 However, the person making the affidavit should not have any conflict of interest in the matter.

 In many cases, yes.
 Most legal jurisdictions require affidavits to be either notarized by a notary public or witnessed by authorized individuals, such as a lawyer.
 Notarization or witnessing helps validate the authenticity of the affiant’s signature and ensures the affidavit’s credibility.

 Yes, in certain situations.
-Affidavits are considered a form of “hearsay” because they are written statements, and they may not always be admissible as evidence during trial.
+Affidavits are considered a form of “hearsay” because they are written statements, and they may not always be admissible as evidence during a trial.
 However, in many cases, such as uncontested matters or pre-trial proceedings, they can be used in place of live testimony.

-How All-Canada Notary can help?
+How Can All-Canada Notary Help?